eimf/eimf/README.md

 I'm always eager to learn new technologies and methodologies.
 Recently, I've been diving deep into algorithm optimization and enhancing my Python skills, alongside maintaining my proficiency in front-end technologies.

 📫 Let's Connect
-Feel free to reach out if you're interested in collaboration, discussing tech, or just connecting!
+Feel free to reach out if you're interested!

 </blockquote>